Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## ValidSince / ValidUntil

 A block and its proof is always made for a fixed input.
-The operator cannot accurately know on what timestamp the block will be processed on the Ethereum blockchain, but he needs a fixed timestamp to create a block and its proof (the chosen timestamp impacts which orders are valid and invalid).
+The operator cannot accurately know on what timestamp the block will be processed on the ethereum blockchain, but he needs a fixed timestamp to create a block and its proof (the chosen timestamp impacts which orders are valid and invalid).

-We do however know the approximate time the block will be processed on the Ethereum blockchain.
+We do however know the approximate time the block will be processed on the ethereum blockchain.
 Next to the data for the block the operator also includes the timestamp the block was generated for.
 This timestamp is checked against the timestamp onchain and if it's close enough the block is accepted:

 ```
 uint32 public constant TIMESTAMP_WINDOW_SIZE_IN_SECONDS      = 1 minutes;